core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Scenario 3

-When the server-initiated version of KUDOS is used (see {{ssec-derive-ctx-server-init}}), the two peers risk to run into a deadlock, if all the following conditions hold.
+When KUDOS is run in the reverse message flow (see {{ssec-derive-ctx-server-init}}), the two peers risk to run into a deadlock, if all the following conditions hold.

 * The client is a client-only device, i.e., it does not act as CoAP server and thus does not listen for incoming requests.

-* The server needs to execute KUDOS, which, due to the previous point, can only be performed in its server-initiated version as per {{fig-message-exchange-server-init}}.
+* The server needs to execute KUDOS, which, due to the previous point, can only be performed in its reverse message flow.
 That is, the server has to wait for an incoming non KUDOS request, in order to initiate KUDOS by replying with the first KUDOS message as a response.

 * The client sends only Non-confirmable CoAP requests to the server and does not expect responses sent back as reply, hence freeing up a request's Token value once the request is sent.